MTV Video Music Awards: 2020s

 2021: The 2021 MTV Video Music Awards were held September 12, 2021, at the Barclays Center in Brooklyn, New York City, for the first time in eight years.
 The award show also served as a celebration of MTV's 40th anniversary.
 An opening monologue was delivered by Madonna.
 Artist Kehinde Wiley redesigned the year's moonperson trophy, marking the third time that the statue had been transformed and the first from an artist of African-American descent.

+Kim Petras performed her single "Future Starts Now", becoming the first openly transgender singer to perform at the VMAs.

 Lil Nas X won three awards for "Montero (Call Me By Your Name)", including Video of the Year and Best Direction.
 He became the second artist and first LGBTQ+ artist to win both categories for a video they co-directed.
 He jokingly thanked the gay agenda in his acceptance speech.

 Olivia Rodrigo and Justin Bieber also received awards in big categories, winning Song of the Year and Artist of the Year respectively.
 BTS won three awards, winning Group of the Year for the third consecutive time, in addition to Best K-Pop and Song of Summer for "Butter".

 2022: Taylor Swift announced the release of her tenth studio album Midnights during her Video of the Year award acceptance speech.
 Swift also became the first ever artist to win Video of the Year three times.